galonuno/Optimal_maturity/README_Commands_Github_Desktop.md

 Step 3)

 - In Github desktop you clone the repository.
-You go to File, Clone Repository,  then choose URL and you paste the URL (or username repository).
+You go to File, Clone Repository,  then choose URL and you paste the URL (or user-name repository).
 Below it tell you the local path where it pasting it.

 Setup is completed.